Skip to Main Content

 • Make a list of subject-specific library databases that you will be searching.

-• Make sure to check for books as well (Primo, the library's search engine).
+• Make sure to check for books as well (Library Catalog, the library's search engine).

 • Carefully review the abstract of each research article you find to ascertain whether it fits within the scope of your literature review.